hvdnet/hvdnet.github.io/src/resources/faq.md

 <h3 class="mt-4">Technologies</h3>

 <details>
-<summary>Which data API platforms and public services and are supported?</summary>
+<summary>Which data API platforms and public services are supported?</summary>

 <div class="card  p-2 rounded-2">

 The following platforms and public APIs are currently actively being integrated with:
 <ul>
-<li><a href="https://www.census.gov/data/developers/data-sets.html" target="_blank">U.S. Census Bureau API</a>: providing access to key demographic and economic data for the United States</li>
+<li><a href="https://www.census.gov/data/developers/data-sets.html" target="_blank">U.S. Census Bureau API</a>: access to key demographic and economic indicators for the United States</li>
-<li><a href="https://www.socrata.com" target="_blank">Socrata / Data Insights</a>; a cloud based open data platform popular major cities and other agencies in North America</li>
+<li><a href="https://www.socrata.com" target="_blank">Socrata / Data Insights</a>: a cloud‑based open data platform widely used by major cities and public agencies in North America</li>
-<li><a href="https://www.richdataservices.com" target="_blank">MTNA Rich Data Services</a>: a modern API platform providing concurrent access to data and metadata and equipped with robust web based user interfaces.</li>
+<li><a href="https://www.richdataservices.com" target="_blank">MTNA Rich Data Services</a>: a modern platform providing integrated access to data and metadata, with robust web‑based user interfaces</li>
 </ul>

-Our pipeline includes APIs from the <a href="https://datahelpdesk.worldbank.org/knowledgebase/topics/125589-developer-information" target="_blank"> World Bank</a>, and other custodians.
+Our pipeline includes APIs from the <a href="https://datahelpdesk.worldbank.org/knowledgebase/topics/125589-developer-information" target="_blank">World Bank</a> and other custodians.

 On the data cataloging side, we anticipate integration with:
 <ul>